 Our proprietary FortiOS operating system provides the foundation for the operation of all FortiGate appliances, from the core kernel functions to the security processing feature sets.
-FortiOS provides (i) multiple layers of security including a hardened kernel layer providing protection for the FortiGate system, (ii) a network security layer providing security for end-customers' network infrastructures and (iii) application content protection providing security for end-customers of processors and ASICs and provides system management functions such as command-line and graphical user interfaces.
+FortiOS provides (i) multiple layers of security including a hardened kernel layer providing protection for the FortiGate system, (ii) a network security layer providing security for end-customers' network infrastructures and (iii) application content protection providing security for end-customers' workstations and applications.
+FortiOS directs the operations of processors and ASICs and provides system management functions such as command-line and graphical user interfaces.